TusharBeniwalGH/DataStructure/README.md

 1. **Using Main Solution (Recommended):**
    - Open `Arrays/Arrays.sln` in Visual Studio
-   - All four projects are included in the solution
+   - All five projects are included in the solution
    - Set desired project as startup project
    - Build and run the solution